asiltureli/Computer-Vision-Dictionary/README.md

 # Computer-Vision-Dictionary
-A Computer Vision dictionary during my learning process
+This repository contains the terms and topics of Computer Vision as a dictionary.
+It gets updated constantly, every time I face something new